Github-Samuel/qb-target/README.md

 # Hello!
 This is a fork from BerkieBBs qb-target containing slight CSS and HTML changes, including snippets that include ped and vehicle interactions [Samuel#0008] 👋

-qb-target
----

-qb-target is a targeting solution similiar to q-target and bt-target that similiarly allows for interaction with any predfined entity, model or PolyZone.

 Credits
 ---
 - All the credits go to BerkieBBs qb-target, the creators of q-target for rewriting all of the clunky code from bt-target.